General Code of Behavior

 A student may appeal a Financial Aid decision with which he/she disagrees.
 Any dispute a student may have with regards to a semester financial aid award amount or institutional charge (tuition, fee, book) on his/her record may appeal in writing within 10 days of the last day of the specific semester the award or charge occurred.
 Procedures for submitting appeals for financial aid reinstatement can be found in the Financial Aid section of this catalog,

 Part of the mission of CGTC is to provide traditional and distance learning educational programs and services.
 It is the policy of the Technical College System of Georgia (TCSG) to provide technical and adult education programs for the people of Georgia.
 Central Georgia Technical College (CGTC) must provide opportunities for intellectual, emotional, social, and physical growth.
 Technical college students assume an obligation to act in a manner compatible with the fulfillment of the mission.
 The College community recognizes its responsibility to provide an atmosphere conducive to growth.
-With these principles in mind, CGTC establishes this Student Code of Conduct.
+With these principles in mind, CGTC establishes this Student Code of Conduct Procedure.

 Executive Director of Conduct, Appeals and Compliance (Executive Director of CAC) is the College designated Compliance Officer who has jurisdiction over the enforcement procedures for Student Code of Conduct, Student Disciplinary procedures, and Appeals.
 The Executive Director of CAC also serves as the Title IX Coordinator and the 504/ADA Coordinator for CGTC nondiscrimination policies.
 The Executive Director of CAC Office is located in Building J, Room 133, on the Macon Campus.